open-source-tabletop/respawn/respawn.md

 # Respawn

-Respawn is the greatest sport in the Multiverse,

-## Module Rules

-### Playing Respawn

-Respawn is a small team skirmish game, requiring only 3 models per player, with influences from popular online FPS games.
+Respawn is a tabletop team skirmish game, requiring only 3 miniatures per player, with influences from popular online FPS games.
+Each team competes in Deathmatch, Capture the Flag, and King of the Hill type missions, with characters respawning each round to continue the fight.
+A range of character classes, with weapon, equipment, and perk choices, let you create a unique team - using any style of miniatures you like.

 Respawn uses the Cadence Wargame System core rules, which can be found at [Cadence.Games](https://cadence.games).

+## Playing Respawn

 Respawn is best played on a 2ft x 3ft or similar sized area and should include plenty of line of sight blocking terrain.
 Each game of Respawn lasts for 4 rounds.
 Models in Respawn are referred to throughout as **Characters**.